Heat Pump Installation & Repair in Tucson, AZ

 Common heat pump repair issues include:

-Extended operation during extreme heat can overwork compressors, especially if airflow or refrigerant levels are compromised.
+Extended operation during extreme heat can overwork compressors, especially when airflow or refrigerant levels are compromised.

-High temperatures shorten the lifespan of electrical components critical to startup and operation.
+High outdoor temperatures shorten the lifespan of electrical components responsible for system startup and operation.

-Frequent mode changes during spring and fall can cause reversing valves to stick or fail.
+Frequent switching between heating and cooling modes can cause reversing valves to stick or fail.

-Dust-coated coils and worn fan motors reduce efficiency and increase strain on the system.
+Dust-coated coils and worn fan motors reduce efficiency and increase system strain.

-Small performance issues can escalate into major component failure, higher energy bills, and complete system shutdowns during peak summer demand.
+If ignored, small performance issues can escalate into major component failures, high energy bills, and system shutdowns during extreme heat.

 Repeated shutdowns, electrical burning smells, or loss of cooling during extreme heat should be treated as urgent and evaluated by a licensed professional.